“Remote viewing is bewildering!”

 My comments here introduce my recent interview with Jeffrey Mishlove on his New Thinking Allowed vlog (linked at the bottom).
 But I also cover a few points that we didn’t get to in that interview.

-Things ballooned from there, with folks who had taken one or more courses from the original Star Gate remote viewers launching out on their own as operators and/or teachers of remote viewing along with others who claimed (usually fraudulently) to have formerly been associated with Star Gate or with some shadowy, unidentified “foreign” intelligence service or military remote viewing program.
+Things ballooned from there, with folks who had taken one or more courses from the original Star Gate remote viewers launching out on their own as operators and/or teachers of remote viewing.
+Others said (fraudulently) that they had been members of Star Gate, but produced no evidence they were.
+(They failed to realize that those of us who had been part of the program knew each other quite well.)
+Still others claimed to have been part of some shadowy, unidentified “foreign” intelligence service or military remote viewing program.

-At the time of this first big revelation, three kinds of remote viewing emerged into public awareness: CRV (for “controlled remote viewing”), ERV (for “extended remote viewing”), and what I have come to call GRV (for “generic remote viewing”–the personalized techniques that the early remote viewers developed before any of the methodologies came into being).
+At the time of this first big revelation, three kinds of remote viewing were revealed to have been part of the Star Gate program: CRV (for “controlled remote viewing”), ERV (for “extended remote viewing”), and what I have come to call GRV (for “generic remote viewing”—the personalized techniques that the early remote viewers developed before any of the methodologies came into being).
 There was also ARV (for “associative remote viewing”), which is not a way of doing remote viewing, but rather a way of using it.
 And that was it.
-But by the turn of the century (five years later!), there were several more kinds of “xRVs” (which I use as a collective term for the ever proliferating varieties of RV), including at least two more variations on CRV.
+But by the turn of the century (a mere five years later!), there were several more kinds of “xRVs” ( I use xRV as a collective term for the ever-proliferating varieties of remote viewing), including at least two more variations on CRV.

 Why did this happen?
 Three reasons:

-- New people entering the field with ambitions of starting their “own thing” injected previous beliefs they brought with them or developed new ideas (or both) with which they then modified or replaced parts of the original remote viewing methods.
+- New people entering the field with ambitions of starting their “own thing” injected beliefs they brought with them from other non-RV psychic- or consciousness-based practices into remote viewing.
+Sometimes instead they came up with their own ideas that they then added to, or modified—or even replaced—parts of the original remote viewing methods with.
+(Sometimes they did both.)

 - Some of those developing new flavors of remote viewing (including some who had formerly been military remote viewers) were simply “branding” their own efforts.
 They changed the standard remote viewing processes enough so as not to be accused of simply copying the original methods, and then came up with a new name or acronym to distinguish their modified approach from the original.

-- There were those who introduced changes for purely marketing reasons.
-They wanted to distinguish their product from others, so they came up with a new name and introduced modifications so that, again, they could lay claim to something new or advanced in the remote viewing domain.
+- There were also those who introduced changes for purely marketing reasons.
+They wanted to distinguish their product from others, so they introduced modifications (and sometimes a new name) so that, again, they could say they were offering something new or advanced in the remote viewing domain.

 - And sometimes elements of all three of these motivations came together in the formation of new xRVs.

 Some think the remote viewing world is unique in how all this has unfolded.
-But in fact these behaviors are fairly typical of human endeavor in new or developing fields.
-I’m sure most readers can think of one or another example where an emerging field or technology attracted numerous innovators and imitators who adopted just these sorts of strategies and behaviors.
+But in fact these behaviors are fairly typical of human endeavor in many new or developing fields.
+I’m sure most readers can think of one or another example where an emerging field or technology attracted numerous imitators or opportunists who adopted just these sorts of strategies and behaviors.

-Many of the changes that result in new “xRV” flavors are merely cosmetic.
-Often those making them think the changes are for the better.
+Sometimes the changes that result in new “xRV” flavors are only cosmetic.
+And sometimes those making changes sincerely think the changes are for the better.
 But that is not always the case.
-Sometimes the alterations are the equivalent of taking the word “glad” out of a sentence and replacing it with the word “happy,” thinking you have improved the text.
+Sometimes the alterations are the equivalent of taking the word “happy” out of a sentence and replacing it with the word “glad,” thinking you have improved the text.
 Certainly, a difference has been created.
-But it is a difference without a distinction.
-In remote viewing sometimes these differences are indeed simply vocabulary changes–substituting one word or phrase for another in a remote viewing system’s terminology.
-However these changes are intended, they often just alter the appearance of the process without making any real difference to the substance.
-This is true of a number of second and third generation remote viewing methods.
+But it is often a difference without a distinction.
+In remote viewing these differences are often indeed simply vocabulary changes—substituting one word or phrase for another in the basic remote viewing terminology.
+How ever these changes are meant, they often just alter the appearance of certain parts of the process without making any real difference to the substance.

-Other changes actually degrade the remote viewing process.
-The original remote viewing protocol and methods (which include CRV, ERV and—to be fair—many form of GRV) were the result of years of extensive research and thousands of trial-and-error experiments.
+Unfortunately, other cases the changes actually degrade the remote viewing process.
+The original remote viewing protocol and methods (which include CRV, ERV and—to be fair—many forms of GRV) were the result of years of extensive research and thousands of trial-and-error experiments.

-Without having done nearly as much experimentation and research, too many of the new generations of practitioners and teachers are “changing” principles and practices that for very good reasons were part of the original methodologies.
+Too many of the new generations of practitioners and teachers are “changing” principles and practices without having done nearly as much experimentation and research as the original methods were based on.
+Instead of the relatively harmless changing of “happy” to “glad,” they do the equivalent of changing “happy” to “confused,” or something similar.
 (Unfortunately, those doing the changing have been encouraged in this by what they’ve seen some of the more controversial original Star Gaters themselves do.)
 It shouldn’t be surprising that as some of these folks “reinvent the wheel,” they may end up with a wheel that has square corners.

 On the other hand, some newly-introduced alterations may actually be improvements.
 Given that we know more today about human psychology and perception, as well as extrasensory perception (ESP) itself than was known at the time the original methods were developed, it makes sense that there might be things that could be introduced to improve remote viewing functioning.
 But for such improvements to be real, the people making them have to have actually studied this new scientifically-developed information.
-While from what I’ve seen that is sometimes the case, far too often it is not.
+Unfortunately, that kind of due-diligence is rare and, so far hasn’t had much of an impact on the field.

 The problem, of course, is there’s no quality control.
 And there’s also no independent testing or licensing organization to evaluate newly introduced elements.
 In some ways that’s good; it leaves lots of room for innovation.
 In other ways it’s bad; almost anything can be introduced and claimed to be “better,” and it’s hard for the average person to know if it really is.